-- 1 From the InReach® page, select Conversations > Start Conversation. - 2 Add recipients: - To include an existing contact in the conversation, highlight the contact, and select Include. - To include a new contact in the conversation, select Enter New Recipient, and provide the phone number, email address, or inReach address for the new contact. - 3 Select an option: - To send a quick message, select Send Quick Message (Sending a Quick Message, page 128). - To send a custom message, select Send Custom Message (Sending a Custom Message, page 128). - 4 Review the message details, and select Send.
+- 1 From the InReach® page, select Conversations > Start Conversation. - TIP: You can also access inReach conversations from All Communications > Conversations in the messages and warnings menu (Messages and Warnings, page 121). - 2 Add recipients: - To include an existing contact in the conversation, highlight the contact, and select Include. - To include a new contact in the conversation, select Enter New Recipient, and provide the phone number, email address, or inReach address for the new contact. - 3 Select an option: - To send a quick message, select Send Quick Message (Sending a Quick Message, page 109). - To send a custom message, select Send Custom Message (Sending a Custom Message, page 109). - 4 Review the message details, and select Send.